When is the best time to get a flu shot? Experts weigh in

 One of these flu seasons is not like the others.

 That’s this season.
 Why?
-Because unlike in the past, when we’ve rolled smoothly into autumn following a blissful summer of good health and good times, we’re rolling into this September after six months spent fending off a new and deadly respiratory pathogen that’s killed nearly a million people worldwide.
+Because unlike in the past, when we’ve rolled smoothly into autumn following a blissful summer of good health and good times, we’ve trudged into this September after six months spent fending off a deadly new pathogen that’s killed nearly a million people worldwide.

 So this year, you should probably get a flu shot!
 We know you’re busy; it slips your mind; you’re a disease-fighting warrior who’s never been sick before.
 But as the National Institutes of Health’s Dr. Anthony Fauci and Centers for Disease Control and Prevention director Robert Redfield explain, flu shots are critical in 2020.
 If there are two simultaneous outbreaks of respiratory diseases (COVID-19 and the flu), hospitals could be disastrously overwhelmed, with staff forced to split limited numbers of beds and ventilators.
 Flu shots provide 50% to 60% immunity against the flu virus, which would substantially bring down the number of hospitalizations.